apnadkarni/blt/man/graph.rst

 *pathName* **marker type** *markerName*

-  Returns the type of the marker given by *markerName*, such as "line" or "text".
+  Returns the type of *markerName*, such as "line" or "text".
 If *markerName* is not a valid, "" is returned.

 COMPONENT BINDINGS